mnelson4/printmyblog/readme.txt

 [WP-Print](https://wordpress.org/plugins/wp-print/) printouts quite customizable.
 Requires editing theme files.
 Does not use theme’s styles.
 [Print-o-Matic](https://wordpress.org/plugins/print-o-matic/) add print buttons with a shortcode.
 Customizable and can work with theme’s and plugin’s styles.

+**Alternatives to Pro Print**
+[MPL - Publisher](https://wordpress.org/plugins/mpl-publisher/) is another free eBook creator / PDF converter plugin you can use to self-publish a book.
+To be honest probably the best alternative right now.
+There's both free and paid versions.
+[PressBooks](https://pressbooks.com/) is a good paid, hosted alternative.
+Begin creating or import content for free, and can pay to export to PDF and other formats.
+[Designrr](https://designrr.io/) is great for creating short documents, but is a fully paid option.

 = Contributing =